Poovizhi98/graph-ql/README.md

 # graph-ql

-sample Hello world program with express.js and graphQl
+Introduction to graph-ql with express.js and react.js